wp-plugins/clicface-trombi/readme.txt

 A new employee in the company, a new trainee, a new interim, reorganization of service, relocation of an entity... how to quickly and efficiently disseminate essential information (names, photos, contact information) to all of the company without a suitable tool?

 Clicface Trombi is the solution to easily publish the directory of an organization: you are running a clear and transparent information to your employees and customers by providing a pleasant tool to identify the right person within the company.

+Stay in touch with Clicface updates by [subscribing to our newsletter](http://eepurl.com/Oz7YH).
+New subscribers automatically receive discount vouchers.

+Need help?
+Check our [FAQ](http://www.clicface.com/documentation/faq/) or [create a new support ticket](http://support.clicface.com/).

 Features: (depending on the version)